Vaibhav159/parking-lot/README.md

 3. If Parking is full, output for future park commands will be 'Parking Full, Car with vehicle registration number "{vehicle_number}" cant be parked'.
 4. While searching for drivers with age or vehicle number, if no cars are found, output would be "Driver / Vehicle Not Found".
 5. If leave slot_number is vacant, output will be “Slot already vacant”.

+## Note:

+Last Line of the input https://gist.github.com/tarungarg546/6200f936f2208bad5d9d0e053d773489 gives "Vehicle Not Found" in comparsion to ""(empty) line is sample output.

 ### Author